mehlj/mehlj-ansible/roles/change-password/README.md

 --------------

-`secret_name: The name of the AWS Secrets Manager secret that contains the key:value pair of the new password.`
+`secret_name: The name of the AWS Secrets Manager secret that contains the key:value pair of the new password.` `install_plugin: Installs the AWS plugin collection using ansible-galaxy if specified.`

 Dependencies
 ------------